gkapfham/pycon2019-gatorgrouper-poster/README.md

 pdflatex gatorgrouper-poster-pycon2019.tex
 ```

-It is worth noting that you can also compile the paper using other LaTeX
+You can also compile the paper using other LaTeX development tools, such as
-development tools, such as `latexmk`.
-If you are unable to compile the
+`latexmk`.
+If you are unable to compile the presentation with your development
-presentation with your development tools and your execution environment, then
+tools and your execution environment, then please open a new issue and I will
-please open a new issue and I will attempt to resolve your concerns.
+attempt to resolve your concerns.